-“We now will have an infrastructure to connect people, to integrate innovative research findings with clinical care.
-This will enable us to diagnose pancreatic cancer better, to develop new treatments and to make better treatment decisions and improve quality of life.”
+“We now will have an infrastructure to connect people and integrate innovative research findings with clinical care.
+This will enable us to better diagnose pancreatic cancer, develop new treatments and make the best treatment decisions to improve quality of life.”

 – Jen Jen Yeh, MD, director, Pancreatic Cancer Center of Excellence

 Research at the Pancreatic Cancer Center of Excellence

 - We are conducting, connecting and integrating innovative research discoveries to improve the care of patients with pancreatic cancer in North Carolina and beyond.

 - UNC Lineberger has six pancreatic cancer clinical trials open, including three that are based on scientific discoveries made at UNC Lineberger.
 We have plans to open more studies, so stay connected with us to see if you or a loved one might be eligible for future trials.

 - Our center reinforces an infrastructure that promotes collaboration in the laboratories and clinics.
 This leads to more efficient and effective translation of scientific discoveries into clinical practice.